 - > 2.5 seconds: Poor

-How can you optimize your page load speed?
+How can you optimise your page load speed?

 Images are probably the asset biggest in size on your website.
 They are an important design element and totally necessary in getting your users attention and converting customers but they all need to be downloaded from your server to your visitor’s device before they can be displayed.